ChenKy23/SIPF/README.md

 # Environment Setup

-This document outlines the steps required to set up the SIPF environment with specific CUDA and PyTorch versions, along with additional installation requirements.
+This outlines the steps required to set up the SIPF environment with specific CUDA and PyTorch versions, along with additional installation requirements.

 ## Environment Requirements